SWE-fficiency: Can Language Models Optimize Real-World Repositories on Real Workloads?: Introduction

-\textbf{Our contributions.} (1) A scalable, oracle-free benchmark of 498 tasks across 9 repos, requiring deep codebase investigation and test localization.
-(2) A systematic pipeline for extracting realistic and reproducible performance engineering tasks from GitHub repos.
+\textbf{Our contributions.} (1) A diverse benchmark of 498 tasks across 9 repos, requiring deep codebase investigation and test localization.
+(2) A scalable pipeline for extracting realistic and reproducible performance engineering tasks from GitHub repos.
 (3) An evaluation metric, speedup ratio, that measures parity with experts and encourages long term benchmark progress.
 (4) Empirical and qualitative analysis revealing large gaps between LMs and experts in edit localization and principled optimizations.
 (5) Open-sourced dataset, benchmark harness, and pipeline to accelerate research on automated performance engineering and long-horizon software reasoning.

+\paragraph{Conflict of Interest Disclosure.} Several authors of this work are employed by Google, which develops the Gemini family of language models evaluated in this paper (\textsc{Gemini 2.5 Flash}, \textsc{Gemini 2.5 Pro}, \textsc{Gemini 3 Flash}, and \textsc{Gemini 3 Pro}).
+To mitigate potential bias, all evaluations were run using identical agent harnesses, prompts, hardware configurations, and publicly available API endpoints across all models from all providers, and we report results for 15 frontier models spanning six organizations.
+The benchmark, evaluation harness, and model trajectories are released publicly to enable independent reproduction.